PC talk system recommendations blog Facebook YouTube articles and guides links bio

 Recommendations, Mechanical:

-Corsair Gaming K63 - This is a basic mechanical keyboard that should be fine for most gamers in the new 10-keyless form.
+Corsair K65 Plus Wireless - This is a wireless mechanical keyboard that should be fine for most gamers.
+This is in a ten keyless smaller size.

-Logitech G513 (Tactile) - This is a basic mechanical keyboard that should be fine for most gamers.
+Logitech G413 SE - This is a basic mechanical keyboard that should be fine for most gamers.

 Game Controller

-At times console ported games may be easier to control with a game pad than with keyboard and mouse.
-Here are a few suggestions that are both Xbox 360 and PS3 like.
+Some games may be easier to control with a game pad than with keyboard and mouse.

 Recommendations: